Technology is a Barrier to the Parent-Child Connection

 I’ll still do my house chores.
 I get a lot of satisfaction from having a cozy clean home.
 I will try to be more patient and inclusive towards my kids.
 The connection created when they helping and learning is so important.

-My work at home jobs requires me on the computer- Blogging and VIPKid.
+My work-at-home jobs require me on the computer- Blogging and VIPKid.
 They mean that the screen will still be getting my attention.
 I will work harder to know when my family needs attention and choose the most ideal times to work.
 This is easier said than done with the Pandemic but possible.
 Check out how I create my routines with the Stay at Home Mom Schedule.

 As for the most addicting problem and the least important- social media and phone time!
 It will not go away- especially since I use it to do my work.
 The temptation will continue and entrap me from time to time.
 I am going to challenge myself and others to pick entertainment that nurtures the connection we are trying to build with our kids.
 Choose entertainment and routines that fill their attention cup, model healthy decisions, and moderation of technology.